janewysoki/booktracker/README.md

 # BUILT WITH
-The folder template and default format was created using the corneal gem: http://thebrianemory.github.io/corneal/ Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+The folder template and default format was created using the corneal gem: http://thebrianemory.github.io/corneal/

-VERSIONING
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

 # AUTHOR
 janewysoki https://github.com/janewysoki